Eva Formation: Fossils

+Gold mining dredge at Cripple Creek, Alaska mining cut circa 1942.
+On far right, intact and unslumped section exposed in highwall of cut. uppermost, light-colored layer is part of Ready Bullion Formation underlain by dark-colored layer of its Giddings Forest Bed.
+Light-colored Goldstream Formation resting on thin, dark-colored, and less well exposed layer of Eva Formation (Eva Forest Bed).
+Between the Eva Forest Bed and bench, on which sheds rest, consists of Gold Hill Loess.
+Dawson Cut forest Bed at base is concealed beneath accumulated slump sediments.
+Bench at base of mining cut consists of gold-bearing Pliocene fluvial gravels.
+As is typical, mining cut that is directly befined and left of gold dredged is badly slumped and jumbled.

 The forest bed of the Eva Formation contains an abundance of well-preserved wood in the form of sticks, prostrate logs, numerous rooted and unrooted stumps of birch and white spruce.
 The tree remains found within the Eva Formation are dominated by spruce with logs as much as 32 cm in diameter and 3 m long.
 The spruce remains are predominately white spruce (Picea glauca) rather than black spruce (Picea mariana) as indicated by associated white spruce cones and needles; size of the stem remains; and possibly, the presence of spruce bark beetles.
 Tree ring analysis of spruce logs and stumps indicate that the trees were 10 to 179 years old when they died.

 Remains of birch trees are common in this forest bed.
 Birch logs are as much as 10 cm in diameter and 30 cm long.
 Based on the well-preserved bark, Betula papyrifera is judged to be the most common species of birch.
 This forest bed also contains the not very abundant and small specimens of willow and poplar.
 The composition and size of tree remains appears to be consistent with the modern boreal forest.